 Training for a triathlon?
-Score a sweet victory with these tips from Chrissie Wellington, the world's top female ironman triathlete.
+Score a sweet victory with advice from Chrissie Wellington, a renowned female Ironman winner

 Lucky for any triathlete or tri wannabee, she wasn't caught up in talking about her sweet bike (Cannondale Slice) or her amazing year—which included breaking the course record at the Timberman Ironman 70.3 (with a lightening-fast 4:10:11) and finishing the Challenge Roth, Germany with the fastest ironman-distance time ever posted by a female (8:19:13).